 Physical Education (PE) contributes to the physical, intellectual, social and emotional well-being of the student.
 Our curriculum is devoted to purposeful instruction in progressive activities to promote a positive self-concept through fitness, sport, and lifetime recreational pursuits.
 Each student is able to achieve success according to his/her ability.
 Participation and involvement are required at all levels.
 Health related fitness is the goal for all students.
 The curriculum intent is to provide students of all abilities and interests with a variety of movement experiences that will lead to an active and healthy life.
 Activities are taught in a coeducational environment.
 Students needing adapted physical education are scheduled into a program tailored to their needs.

-sense and a program tanore to their needs.

 COURSE NAME D.F.
-CREDIT

-Physical Education 01 (9091X) 1.0 .50
+CREDIT PERSONAL FITNESS/BASIC AQUATICS (PE01) (9091X) 1.0 .50